This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Is Flank Steak Tough or Tender?

 Flank steak is a rather tough cut of meat that is chewier than many other types of steak.
 It has a prominent beefy flavor that becomes tender as it is cooked.
-For maximum tenderness, ideally, you should make thin cuts against the grain.
+This is precisely why it’s ideal to make thin cuts against the grain.

 You can also tenderize the steak by adding some marinade.
 Doing this will make the meat a lot less chewy.
 It is also important to pay attention to how your meat is cooked.
 When it is cooked properly, it is likely to lose its toughness.